CS3099JH2017/cs3099jh/protocols/backend_spec.md

 A POST request sent to a file path with query paramter `"action=set_metadata"` triggers the server to change the files client-specified metadata.
 Metadata **MUST** be processed in accordance with the "metadata" section of this specification.
 The server **MUST** respond with an empty successful response or a metadata error (or a file not found error).

+### deleting metadata
+A POST request sent to a file path with query paramter `"action=delete_metadata&version=<version>"` triggers the server to delete the files metadata if the version matches.

+If the version does not match then the server **MUST** return http code 400, and error message "invalid_metadata_version".

+If successful server **MUST** respond with an empty successful response.

+**NOTE**
+Deleting metadata inherently introduces race conditions.
+It is **much** preferred that clients simply upload a new, empty, metadata object.

+If, for example, the current version is 1:
+- client A reads the metadata and assembles the modified object
+- client B deletes the metadata
+- client B add new metadata the version is now, again, 1
+- client A uploads its new metadata specifying version 2
+- The server checks the version matches and assumes that client A has seen and incorporated client B's changes.
+  It accepts the metadata, reverting client B's changes.

 ### creating directories
 If a POST request is made to a non existent path with query paramter "action=mkdir" an attempt to make a new directory is made.